simplesmiler/vue-clickaway/README.md

 ## Usage

-1. Make directive available to your component
+1. Make the directive available to your component
 2. Define a method to be called
 3. Use the directive in the template